jongacnik/kirby2-index-field/readme.md

 ### Rows

-Set the initial number of rows in the datalist by using the `rows` parameter:
+Set the initial number of rows in the datatable by using the `rows` parameter:

 ```yaml
 rows: 25